ThatTilux/CCTools/README.md

 # CCTools

-The CCTools Library in C++ serves as an interface between the [RAT-Library](https://gitlab.com/Project-Rat) and any C++ software performing computations on canted-cosine-theta (CCT) magnet models defined in JSON.
-CCTools provides user-friendly classes for manipulating magnet models and running simulations using the RAT-Library.
+The CCTools Library in C++ serves as an interface between the [RAT-Library](https://gitlab.com/Project-Rat) (the underlying library of the closed-source licensed [RAT-GUI](https://rat-gui.com/index.html) software) and any C++ software performing computations on canted-cosine-theta (CCT) magnet models defined in JSON.
+CCTools provides user-friendly classes that facilitate the usage of the RAT-Library.
+This library has two main functionalities, as presented in the following.

-This library can be used for CCT magnet models in the JSON format created by the [RAT-GUI](https://rat-gui.com/index.html) or RAT-Library.
+### JSON File Manipulation
+Magnet model files created using the RAT-GUI software are saved in the JSON format.
+CCTools is intended to work with these serialized JSON magnet model files.
+However, the RAT-Library does not provide seamless user-friendly functionalities to manipulate _existing_ magnet model files.
+Rather, it focuses on creating new magnet models programmatically from scratch.
+To address this, the CCTools library provides user-friendly functionality through the `ModelHandler` class to programmatically manipulate JSON magnet models by editing the underlying JSON file.

+### Simulation Handlers
+In the RAT-GUI, results of any simulation are presented in a convenient fashion.
+The RAT-Library does not provide these convenient results but the raw data resulting from the simulation.
+To facilitate the use of the RAT-Library, CCTools provides the `ModelCalculator` class to run any simulation.
+The results are returned in user-friendly handler classes, e.g., as a `CCTools::HarmonicsDataHandler` object for the result of a harmonics calculation.
+This object provides functions to retrieve the same information displayed in the RAT-GUI, e.g., `HarmonicsDataHandler::get_bn` to retrieve the vector of the 10 bn values from a harmonics calculation.

 This project is part of the FCC-ee HTS4 research project at CERN.

-## Features

-### Main Classes

-- **ModelHandler**: Provides functions to manipulate a magnet model JSON file, including extracting and modifying drive values for custom CCT harmonics.

-- **ModelCalculator**: Runs computations on a magnet model, including harmonics and mesh calculations, providing results through simplified handler classes.

 ## Documentation
 The documentation of this library can be viewed [here](https://thattilux.github.io/CCTools/).